ThingSet/thingset.github.io/docs/4c_mqtt.md

 #### CAN (direct)

-- No mapping of IDs needed, as wishes are sent via ISO-TP and can have almost arbitrary length.
+- No mapping of IDs needed, as incoming statements are sent via ISO-TP and can have almost arbitrary length.

 ```
 Dev     CAN:txt      GW       MQTT:txt       Broker